meowdeath/easy-matrix/README.md

 1. Ubuntu 22.04 (Server)

 ### Run Command
-1. You can use the following command to run the script
+1. You can use the following command to run the script (run as root)
    ```bash
    bash <(curl -s https://raw.githubusercontent.com/meowdeath/easy-matrix-install/main/install.sh)
    ```